-At the reporting date 100 % of trade receivables was due from one customer.
+At the reporting date 100 % of trade receivables was due from one customer (previous period 100% due from one customer)

 At the reporting date, entire trade receivables exposure is from customer engaged in watches retail industry.

 Based on the assessment, the management believes that the impairment requirement under IFRS 9 does not have any significant impact on the financial statements.